70-74 early 2nd gen F body 9/16" Lower control arm mount reinforcement kit click for more pics and product details

 This kit can be used on all high performance aftermarket lower control arms using 9/16" bolts.
 It can also be used to repair damaged LCA mounts for applications where late 73 and up stock 9/16" LCAs will be used instead of the original 1/2" as well as all 73's and 74's that used 9/16" factory bolts.
 This 70-74 kit for the early frames has plates that weld to the engine cross member which are different than ones for the later style frame.
 If upgrading to 9/16" diameter bolts on a 70-73 that came with 1/2" factory hardware the frame will need to be drilled out before installing this 9/16" kit.
 Any questions contact us before ordering.

-Standard kit comes with a combination of custom fitted pieces and grade 8 washers that get welded to the sub frame along with grade 8 bolts and correct distorted thread (one time use) locking nuts.
-We use the grade 8 stuff for shear strength, load dispersion, and very low wear characteristics.
+Standard kit comes with a combination of custom fitted pieces and washers that get welded to the sub frame along with grade 8 bolts and correct distorted thread (one time use) locking nuts.
 The distorted thread nuts similar to what the factory installed are used because they're not affected by exhaust heat like Nylocks.
-The 9/16 hole through the plates and grade 8 pieces that weld to the frame are all a snug fit on the bolt to prevent the bolt from moving at all after tightening (and no, you can't just weld on 9/16" washers and have it work).
-Our 9/16" LCA tool (available separately) is highly recommended for use with this kit.
+The 9/16 hole through the plates and modified washers that weld to the frame are all a snug fit on the bolt to prevent the bolt from moving at all after tightening (and no, you can't just weld on ordinary 9/16" washers and have it work).

 So who should buy this kit?
 Anyone who is installing high performance suspension equipment and tires on a factory sub frame who will be doing any kind of spirited driving or racing as well as anyone repairing a damaged factory sub frame.